Tag: handmade card

 Card Face:

-- With that complete, I laid the card face on my Grip Mat, and then positioned the stencil.
-I rolled a brayer across the entire surface to ensure good contact between the adhesive and the paper.
+I laid the card face on my Grip Mat and positioned the larger balloon stencil.
+I applied yellow ink across the exposed area.

 Other: